oakzd/BASH-Scripts/Part 3 - Add User Account with Redirection/README.md

-# This project creates a User Account
+# This project implements redirection with creating a User Account

 Breakdown of the project